xinruili07/takehome-assignment/README.md

 * Open the empty `Show` component and add properties for `id`, `name`, and `episodes_seen`
 * In the template section of the `Show` component, display the show name
 * In the same template section, render a `Counter` component.
-Modify the `Counter` component to take the initial count as a prop, and use this value for `count` in the initial state
+Modify the `Counter` component to take the initial count as a prop, and use this value for `count` in the initial state.
+Look at the `Home` component to see how to import a component.
 * Pass the number of episodes watched as a prop to `Counter`.
 Notice how you nested the `Counter` component within the `Show` component!
 * To check that this works, just look at your running app.
 You should see 3 show names, each of which should have a counter next to it.